opengisch/QField-docs/docs/background/case-studies/heritage-impact-assessment.md

 archaeological features identified, which often causes confusion and making mistakes during the registration of the context numbers.

-Therefore, from this point of view, Qfield represents a real breakthrough by giving the following possibilities to the people working on site, at any time:
+Therefore, from this point of view, QField represents a real breakthrough by giving the following possibilities to the people working on site, at any time:

 i.
 To have a general overview of the excavation area;